Skip to content

 Oct 9, 2019 | Pratirodh Bureau

-FILE PHOTO: An aerial view shows Dal Lake, one of Kashmir's main tourist attractions, in Srinagar on September 20, 2019
+FILE PHOTO: An aerial view shows the Dal Lake in Srinagar

 India on Thursday will lift an advisory asking tourists and pilgrims to leave Jammu & Kashmir, further rolling back steps taken during a crackdown launched before the government scrapped the special status of the Muslim majority state two months ago.